 What kind of activities do The Clothing Bank, The Appliance Bank and GROW do?

 T.G. : Since establishing The Clothing Bank in 2010, the organisation has helped more than 2500 women, mostly mothers, become self-employed by training, supporting, mentoring and coaching them to establish their own small businesses.
-The organisation’s business model is phenomenally successful.
-The Clothing Bank partners with South Africa’s largest clothing retailers that donate their excess stock, customer returns, end of season and bulk rejections, to the organisation.
-Every year The Clothing Bank’s five branches around the country select 800 women to enter the two-year programme.
+The organization’s business model is phenomenally successful.
+The Clothing Bank partners with South Africa’s largest clothing retailers who recommend to use a wholesale screen printer to increase production that donate their excess stock, customer returns, end of season and bulk rejections, to the organization.
+Every year The Clothing Bank’s five branches around the country select 800 women to enter the two-year program.
 These women buy this stock at greatly discounted prices from The Clothing Bank and sell it in their communities.
 They are supported by more than 1000 hours of workshops on life, business and personal finance skills as well as computer training, personal coaching and business mentoring.
 Over the last seven years these small business owners have collectively made over R83 million in profits.

 The Appliance Bank (TAB) works on the same model.
-It’s aimed at men, mostly fathers, and uses customer returned, damaged or broken small household appliances that retailers, such as the Clicks Group, donate to the programme.
-The men are taught to fix the appliances and then sell them in their communities.
-They are also supported with business mentoring, personal coaching and business, life and financial skill workshops that have proven beneficial in the women’s programme.
+It’s aimed at men, mostly fathers, and uses customer returned, damaged or broken small household appliances that retailers, such as the Clicks Group, donate to the program.

 How many clients have you had so far?
 How this number has changed during the last couple of years?